RoboticsClubIITJ/ML-DL-implementation/README.md

   $git --version
 If not installed earlier, it will prompt accordingly to install.

-2. Go to GIT website(https://git-scm.com/download/mac)
+2.Go to GIT website(https://git-scm.com/download/mac)

 ## For Linux

-1. Go to GIT website(https://git-scm.com/download/linux)
+1.Go to GIT website(https://git-scm.com/download/linux)

 2.If the system is Fedora(RPM based distribution), use dnf commmand
   $sudo dnf install git-all